Forest Management

 RESOURCE ASSESSMENT IN FORESTED LANDSCAPES

 David Reed, Glenn Mroz.
+Covers the basics of forest mensuration - the process of counting, measuring and estimating the economic value of a stand of trees.
 Goes beyond traditional forest mensuration to satisfy contemporary demands for measuring non-commodity values, such as soils, wildlife habitat, and hydrology.
 Incorporates modern methods of handling of forestry data based on GIS technology.
 Prepares readers for government regulations that demand that ecological resources be given appropriate weight in forestry management decisions.
+A valuable resource on the subject.
 6-1/8 x 9-1/4, 386p, 1997.

 FOREST RESOURCE ECONOMICS AND FINANCE